Oscar Wendt

-Oscar Joakim Wendt (born 24 October 1985) is a Swedish professional footballer who plays as a left back for Allsvenskan club IFK Göteborg.
+Oscar Joakim Wendt (born 24 October 1985) is a Swedish former professional footballer who played as a left-back.
+He is currently the assistant sporting director of Allsvenskan club IFK Göteborg.

-A product of the IFK Skövde youth academy, Wendt started off his professional career with IFK Göteborg in 2003 before signing with FC Copenhagen in 2006.
-In 2011, he joined Bundesliga club Borussia Mönchengladbach on a free transfer.
-After ten seasons in Germany, Wendt returned to IFK Göteborg in 2021.
-A full international between 2007 and 2016, he won 28 caps for the Sweden national team.
+A product of the IFK Skövde youth academy, he started his professional career with the club.
+Across his career, Wendt played for IFK Skövde, Copenhagen, Borussia Mönchengladbach, and IFK Göteborg.
+A full international from 2007 to 2016, he won 28 caps for Sweden.

 Club career

 IFK Göteborg

 After playing for IFK Skövde, he joined IFK Göteborg in 2003.
-He became an important first team player, earning 14 appearances on the Swedish U21 team and a call-up for the Swedish national team.
+He became an important first team player, earning 14 appearances on the Swedish U21 team and a call-up for the Sweden national team.

 In his time at the club he played 91 matches, before moving to the Danish champions Copenhagen on a four-year contract for 6 million DKK.
 After his departure to Copenhagen, a huge gap arose in the defence, later filled by Argentine defender José Shaffer coming from Racing Club.

 Copenhagen

 In his first two years at Copenhagen, he struggled to become a first team regular, first being a back-up for former Norwegian international André Bergdølmo and later Danish international Niclas Jensen.
-However, in 2008, he managed to become a first choice on the left back position for his team, earning him a call-up to the Swedish national team, his first in over 18 months.
+However, in 2008, he managed to become a first choice on the left back position for his team, earning him after 18 months a call-up to the Sweden national team.
 His strong performances also had him linked with both English club West Ham United and Italian club Genoa.

 With an injured Bergdølmo in Copenhagen's 2006–07 UEFA Champions League campaign, Wendt played regularly as a left back, and in the team's 3–1 win against Celtic, he alongside fellow Copenhagen defender Michael Gravgaard was chosen for the Eurosport "Team of the Round".

 Borussia Mönchengladbach

 Wendt joined Bundesliga club Borussia Mönchengladbach on a free transfer on 10 June 2011.

+On 17 August 2015, Wendt signed a three-year contract extension with the club, running until the end of the 2017–18 season.

+On 23 March 2021, Mönchengladbach announced that Wendt would be leaving the club when his contract expired at the end of the 2020–21 season.
+Over his time at the club, he made over 290 appearances for the club in ten years across all competitions.

 Return to IFK Göteborg

-On 23 March 2021, it was announced that Wendt would return to IFK Göteborg on a free transfer.
-Signing a one-and-a-half-year contract, he returned on 1 July 2021.
+On the same day, it was announced that Wendt would return to Sweden and rejoin IFK Göteborg on a free transfer.
+He returned on 1 July 2021, signing a one and-a-half year contract.
+Wendt was named club captain after Marcus Berg announced his retirement after the 2023 season.

+Retirement

+On 22 November 2024, Wendt announced his retirement from professional football, earning over 600 total appearances in 22 years.